Susan Lucci Teases Possible Return Of ‘All My Children’

 It has been nearly eight years since All My Children ended its four-decade network run.
 The iconic soap aired on ABC from January 5, 1970, to September 23, 2011, ending its long daytime reign with a tally of more than 10,700 episodes.

-Susan Lucci was the face of the show, debuting her role as Pine Valley diva, Erica Kane, during AMC’s first season and remaining on the daytime staple for its full 41-year run.
-When All My Children was suddenly was canceled in 2011, Lucci felt feelings of anger and a period of “mourning.”
+Susan Lucci was the face of the show, debuting her role as Pine Valley diva Erica Kane during AMC’s first season and remaining on the daytime staple for its full 41-year run.
+When All My Children was suddenly canceled in 2011, Lucci felt feelings of anger and a period of “mourning.”
 The Emmy-winning actress told Yahoo Entertainment the show’s passionate fans got her through that dark period.

 Susan Lucci also said was “very surprised” by All My Children’s cancelation, as well as its unlikely replacement, the recently canceled TV chatfest The Chew.

-In September 2011, All My Children’s finale featured Lucci’s character as she prepared to leave Pine Valley to move to Hollywood amid a rocky relationship with longtime love Jack (played by Walt Willey).
-But the show ended with a gun-toting J.R., Chandler (Jacob Young) firing shots at an unknown target as Erica Kane ran into the line of fire.
+In September of 2011, All My Children’s finale featured Lucci’s character as she prepared to leave Pine Valley to move to Hollywood amid a rocky relationship with longtime love Jack (played by Walt Willey).
+But the show ended with a gun-toting J.R.
+Chandler (Jacob Young) firing shots at an unknown target as Erica Kane ran into the line of fire.
 The final scene, which you can see below, faded to black.

 According to Lucci, All My Children’s original ending left fans with plenty of questions and room for a comeback.